hatch9191/sei_project_one_faceoff/README.md

 ## Challenges

-- When either the enemy and player shots moved off the board I would get an “Uncaught TypeError”.
+- When either the enemy or player shots moved off the board I would get an “Uncaught TypeError”.
 This was down to the Shot class being applied to non-existent cells.
 To try to prohibit this class being added to cells “off the grid” I set parameters on the shot movement functions so they would not be applied if the current cell was greater or smaller than the final row.
 Unfortunately this wasn’t successful in stopping this error so I decided to increase the size of the grid to 14x14 and set the parameters for clearing the setInterval to 2 rows from the ends of the grid and put a setTimeout on removing the Shot class which did fix the issue, if slightly unelegantly.
 ```javascript
  if (newShot > 182) {
        clearInterval(shotMoveInterval)